 Using an Adoption Agency

 There are a number of benefits to choosing an agency to help with your adoption.
-For instance, agencies typically are skilled at matching children to families and are familiar with the various legal issues that may come up.
-In most instances, an adoption agency can help prospective parents with a wide range of services, such as finding the biological parent of the child to organizing and filing the adoption paperwork.
-Adoption agencies also can help with home inspections, getting the necessary consents, and even helping parents understand various state laws that deal with adoptions.
+Typically, agencies are skilled at matching children to families and are familiar with the wide variety of legal issues that tend to come up.
+In most instances, an adoption agency can help prospective parents with a wide range of services -- from finding the child's biological parents to organizing and filing the adoption paperwork.
+Adoption agencies also can help with home inspections, obtaining consent from birth parents, and even helping parents understand various state laws that deal with adoptions.

-This article provides a general overview of agency adoptions (as opposed to independent adoptions) and the advantages of using an adoption agency.
+This article provides a general overview of agency adoptions (versus independent adoptions) and the advantages of using an adoption agency.

 Private and Public Adoption Agencies